tiduscrying/Chocolate-Doom-for-MinUI/README.md

 # Chocolate Doom for MinUI _(Now in a way that makes more sense?)_

 ## Instructions
 1. Download the repo above by hitting the "Code" button and selecting "Download ZIP".
-Inside should be three folders, "Emus", "Roms" and "Tools"
+Inside should be three folders, "Emus", "Roms" and "Tools".
+Ignore the github stuff
-2. Extract these folders to the root of your SD card with MinUI installed
+2. Extract these three folders to the root of your SD card with MinUI installed
 3. Place your IWADS under `/Emus/Doom.pak`
     * By default this repo will not contain any commercial IWAD files.
 These need to be provided from legally owned retail copies of Doom and Doom 2.
 Alternatively, [FreeDoom Phase 1 & 2](https://github.com/freedoom/freedoom/releases/download/v0.12.1/freedoom-0.12.1.zip) also work in place of Doom 1 & 2 for some mods.
 4. Place your mods under `/Emus/Doom.pak/mods` either in the root of the directory or in their own sub-directories.
 It doesn't matter so long as the location is mapped properly in your `Game.doom` file under `/Roms/Doom`